 Museum & Gallery at Heritage Green, Buncombe and Atwood Streets, downtown Greenville.
-Through July/Aug.
+Through Aug.
 2017 - "The Art of Sleuthing," inviting sleuths of all ages to explore the intrigues of forgery, provenance, steganography and Nazi-looted art.
 "It's coming to see art in a new way," said M&G curator John Nolan.
 Nolan's description is accurate as The Art of Sleuthing blends both the creative and scientific aspects of art together in an enticing manner.
 A primary highlight of the exhibit showcases two stellar examples of forgery, including a loan from the National Gallery of Art in Washington, DC.
 Titled "The Smiling Girl", this piece was originally attributed to Vermeer until closer investigation proved it a fraud.
 Continuing the theme, the forged "Still Life with Fruit" on loan from the Nasher Museum of Art at Duke University exemplifies modern art fakes.
 Admission: Yes.
 Hours: Tue.-Sat., 10am-5pm and Sun.
 2-5pm.
 Contact: 864/770-1331 or visit M&G's website at (www.bjumg.org).

-RIVERWORKS Gallery, Suite 202, Art Crossver in downlown Greenville Through July 10 - "Women Under Pressure: Converse Alumnae Printmakers".
-A reception will be held on July 1, from 1-9pm.
-The pressure of our time exacerbated by pressures unique to women are expressed and maybe dissipated by the pressure of the squeegee on a screen or the tension of the press on paper.
-This exhibition is a union of individual life experiences with the unique processes of printmaking.
-July 15 - Aug.
+RIVERWORKS Gallery, Suite 202, Art Crossing on the Reedy River in downtown Greenville.
+Through Aug.
 21 - "Critters".
 Trapped in the surreal, forced to adapt to human-made forces yet retaining our idealization of cute, maybe even warm and fuzzy, these are the critters created by sculptor, Anne Lemanski, printmaker, Meghan O'Connor, and photographer, Alice Sebrell.
 A reception will be held on Aug.
 5, from 6-9pm.
 Hours: Tue.-Fri., 1-5pm and Sun., 1-5pm.
-Contact: call 864/271-0679 or e-mail to (fleming.markel@gvltec.edu).
+Contact: call 864/271-0679 or e-mail to (fleming. markel@gvltec.edu).